jeremychleung/OMI_20th_century/README.md

 **Citation**
 -----
 If you use the OMI-ERA20C or OMI-NOAA20CR in a publication or for any other purposes, please cite
-- He et al., 2024, Journal of Climate (Under review)
+- He, W., Yang, Y., Leung, J.CH., Xu, J., Wei, D., Cai, B., Kong, H., Tu, S., Zhang, B. Long-term variability of MJO convection from 1900–2010 in the twentieth century reanalyses.
+Journal of Climate.
+(Under review)
 - Zenodo archive:

 <br />